 Suboxone treatment with convenience

 The right type of addiction treatment is one that is effective, convenient, and works for you and your schedule.
-For many, that treatment is a doctor’s Office Based Opioid Treatment (OBOT).
+For many, that treatment is Office-Based Opioid Treatment (OBOT).
 This type of treatment provides doctor-prescribed Suboxone that is taken from the comfort of your home.